-Gross Margin
+Gross Profit and Gross Margin

-Product gross profit increased during the first quarter of 2022 compared to the same periods of 2021 due primarily to higher sales across all product groups.
+Product gross profit increased during the second quarter and first six months of 2022 compared to the same periods of 2021 due primarily to higher sales across all product groups.
 Product gross margin percentage decreased between the periods as a result of the change in our product mix and increased component product resales as a percentage of revenue.